An Introduction to Indoor Air Quality

 The most energy-efficient and effective method of preventing condensation and cleaning up your indoor air in existing homes is Positive Input Ventilation.
 This enduring ventilation strategy has become an industry staple since it was first invented by Nuaire 50 years ago.

 New build developers, social housing providers and private landlords alike all trust Nuaire’s Drimaster-Eco Positive Input Ventilation (PIV).
-This market-leading and respected system prevents condensation and black mould from damaging homes and negatively impacting the health and wellbeing of occupants.
+Also suitable as an office ventilation system too, this market-leading and respected system prevents condensation and black mould from damaging homes and negatively impacting the health and wellbeing of occupants.
 As it works across the whole house, it’s highly cost-effective too.
 PIV is the most popular method of low-energy whole home ventilation in the UK.

 How does it work?
 It’s simple: the Drimaster-Eco range ensures that a continuous supply of fresh, filtered air is provided into the building through a mounted fan.
 This gently warmed air enters the home through a circular ceiling diffuser which creates a positive pressure effect.
 This reduces humidity levels and forces out harmful air pollutants, improving indoor air quality and also helping to minimise the entry of harmful Radon gas in the process.
 The DRI-ECO-NOX incorporated two ePM10 filters and two carbon filters to reduce hazardous Nox pollution within a home by up to 80%.